matfantinel/fantinel.dev/cms/articles/2023-09-16-my-review-of-the-legend-of-zelda-tears-of-the-kingdom.md

 If BOTW was a 10/10 to me, because of its impact and just how good it was, then there's no way TOTK, which improves on BOTW in every single way, could be anything less than that.

-So, yeah, @@@Tears of the Kingdom is a 10/10@@@.
+So, yeah, @@Tears of the Kingdom is a 10/10@@.
 It is a masterpiece, one of the best games I've ever played, and I'll remember it fondly for years to come.
 It will be **very** hard for the Zelda team to ever top this game, but if anyone can do it, it's them.